 The development of GNNs is briefly discussed below with representative studies before we introduce our proposed theoretical framework.
-Table 4 depicts many sample models that focus on node-level graph convolution.
-The spectral perspective was previously explored (SGWT [89]), and it serves as the technical foundation for all subsequent spectral methods, including spectral convolution and approximation.
-Researchers continue to add to this thread, demonstrating that spectral methods have the ability to handle graphs (SGNN [38], ISGNN [94], ChebNet [62]).
-Furthermore, GCN [114], and GraphSAGE [87] create effective training methodologies, gaining considerable attention from various communities.
-After that, spectral techniques development stagnated, with the exception of a few publications on rational filtering (RationalNet [51], AR [129], ARMA [25]).
+Table 3 depicts many sample models that focus on node-level graph convolution.
+The spectral perspective was previously explored (SGWT [64]), and it serves as the technical foundation for all subsequent spectral methods, including spectral convolution and approximation.
+Researchers continue to add to this thread, demonstrating that spectral methods have the ability to handle graphs (SGNN [7], ISGNN [94], ChebNet [9]).
+Furthermore, GCN [8] and GraphSAGE [10] create effective training methodologies, gaining considerable attention from various communities.
+After that, spectral techniques development stagnated, with the exception of a few publications on rational filtering (RationalNet [103], AR [104], ARMA [109]).
 Meanwhile, focus shifts to the spatial domain, which has dominated GNNs to this point.
-Random walks (ParWalk [201], DeepWalk [164], LINE [184]) and CNN (DCNN [14]) were used in early spatial approaches.
-Following that, MPNN [82] solidified the message-passing mechanism in spatial techniques.
-Highorder polynomial approximation has been studied [117, 173, 199, 209], but only within the context of ChebNet or DCNN.
-It's worth noting that while numerous publications described their suggested methods from both spatial and spectral perspectives, only a few GNNs are covered [117, 155].
+Random walks (ParWalk [92], DeepWalk [48], LINE [93]) and CNN (DCNN [11]) were used in early spatial approaches.
+Following that, MPNN [59] solidified the message-passing mechanism in spatial techniques.
+High-order polynomial approximation has been studied [61, 106, 110, 114], but only within the context of ChebNet or DCNN.
+It is worth noting that while numerous publications described their suggested methods from both spatial and spectral perspectives, only a few GNNs are covered [13, 110].
 Until recently, spectral research has demonstrated a resurgence.

 In this survey, we provide a framework to fully comprehend spectral methods from a spatial perspective and vice versa.
 A cross-domain perspective is used to integrate spatial and spectral techniques into a coherent framework.
 As shown in Figure 1, the proposed framework divides GNNs into two domains: spatial (A-0) and spectral (B-0), each of which is further separated into three subcategories (A-1/A-2/A-3 and B-1/B-2/B-3).
-A-0 is separated into linear (A-1), polynomial (A-2) and rational (A-3) aggregations based on the types of neighbor aggregation (i.e., f in Def.
-2.1).
+A-0 is separated into linear (A-1), polynomial (A-2), and rational (A-3) aggregations based on the types of neighbor aggregation (i.e., f in Definition 2.1).
+Operations on first-order neighbors only are considered in linear aggregation (A-1), whereas high-order neighbors are incorporated in polynomial aggregation (A-2).
+In addition, rational aggregation (A-3) includes self-aggregation.
+According to the types of approximation techniques, the spectral methods are divided into linear (B-1), polynomial (B-2), and rational (B-3) approximation, depending on the types of frequency filtering (i.e., g in Definition 2.2).
+In Sections 4 and 5, each category and subcategory will be explained in detail with examples.